Sales prices and price calculation

 -

-2. New price calculation
+2. Price calculation

 Let PlentyONE calculate your prices for you.
 For example, start with the purchase price and then add transportation costs, storage costs and taxes.
 Finally, add a 7% profit margin on top.
 With PlentyONE, you decide how your prices should be calculated.